 Jonah Yano: [Laughs] Ah, thanks, man.
 I really appreciate that.

 With that being said, you seem to be strong-willed when it comes to being open and vulnerable with your music.
 Is creating and sharing your past and present through your music something you find easy, or do you have moments where you’re unsure emotionally on whether or not you want to share a piece of music?

-So with a song like “shoes” that I’ve had to like 20 whatever years, 21 years to think about that.
+So with a song like “shoes,” I’ve had 20 whatever years, 21 years to think about that.
 And I had, I’ve come to terms with that a long time ago, a long time ago.
-So it was very easy for me and felt very normal to tell that story, put that out there because I’ve already kind of gone past it.
-And in October when I went to see my dad, that was kind of like this, like, cherry on top of the proverbial reconciliation cake [laughs].
+So it was very easy for me and felt very normal to tell that story and put that out there because I’ve already kind of gone past it.
+And in October when I went to see my dad, that was kind of like this cherry on top of the proverbial reconciliation cake [laughs].

 I kind of felt victorious in my, in my trauma at that moment.
 So anything after that is so much easier.
 Putting out a song and a video about it, it’s so much easier than then dealing with the actual thing itself.
 So I think I’m quite happy to tell those stories.
 It helped….
 It really helped me understand it, understand everything that I’m going through.

 What draws you to channel such emotion in your music?
 I know recently you said that you’re just “a guy drinking various wines and laughing at stupid shit on YouTube” outside of music, so is there something that music provides you that other outlets, like you said poetry and prose, don’t?